 We sing, listen to scripture, are challenged through sermons and sent out in service to the World.
 A spirit of warm welcome and hospitality suffuses every gathering.
 A hallmark of worship at PSUMC is an ample time dedicated to the sharing of joys and sorrows, which are then held up in prayer.
 People share their personal struggles and celebrations as well as their deep longings for society and the world.
 Sermons seek to offer a message of grace and hope that shares God’s love for all people.
 We attempt to share the questions of faith, mindful that the answers are not always clear or certain.
 Central to our worship is the commitment that the proper response to God’s grace celebrated in worship is to move out in service to the community and world.
 Holy communion is celebrated on the first and third Sundays of the month and is open to all who would like to receive the gifts of bread and cup.

-If you have missed a Sunday, listen to archived sermons here.
+If you have missed a Sunday, view archived sermons and services here.

 Every Wednesday at 7:30 P.M., PSUMC conducts a candlelit, meditative service consisting of elegantly simple chants, a brief reading of Scripture, an extended period of peaceful silence, and intercessory prayer.
 A Taizé service has no preaching which makes it particularly well-suited to those new to faith, those returning to church after a time away, and those who want to practice faith in community without being pressured with what to believe.